-The Glacier Program serves up to 24 patients, generally ages 15-18.
+The Residential unit serves up to 24 patients ages 13-17.
 The residential teams are committed to transparent, open communication to promote a culture of safety; please feel free to call and ask questions at any time.

 Most patients stay in Shodair Residential Treatment for two to four months.
 Treatment for each adolescent is individualized to meet the needs of the individual and family, so length of stay may vary based on your needs and insurance coverage.
 Shodair serves youth from many cultures.
 All staff receive special training in cultural diversity.
 The hospital offers a number of activities based on different cultures and their traditions.